KenKundert/avendesora/doc/advanced.rst

     avendesora browse chase

-In this way you use the URL stored in *Avendesora* rather than trusting a url link provided by a third party.
+In this way you use the URL stored in *Avendesora* rather than trusting a URL link provided by a third party.
 Second, you should auto-type the account credentials using *Avendesora*'s account discovery based on :class:`avendesora.RecognizeURL` (be sure to use